ancoron/deno-log-json/README.md

    the case) which seems to come at the expense of higher memory usage
 8. the Python logging subsystem is really slow, even when various features are turned off and orjson is used for fast JSON serialization
+9. Node really seems to have an issue with memory management in the worker thread scenario (script `node/node-stdout-worker.js`)